- The ATTEMPTED_WRITE_TO_READONLY_MEMORY error in Windows 10 is causing frequent PC restarts.

 - Choose the restore point you wish to return to and click Next.
 Wait for the process to finish.

-- Start Automatic Repair process and choose Troubleshoot > Reset this PC > Remove everything.
+- Start the Automatic Repair process and choose Troubleshoot, then click on Reset this PC, and then on Remove everything.
 Be prepared to insert Windows 10 installation media if you’re asked to.

 - Follow the instructions to complete the reset process.

-Blue Screen of Death errors such as ATTEMPTED_WRITE_TO_READONLY_MEMORY can be sometimes hard to fix, but we hope that you managed to fix this error by using one of our solutions.
+The BSoD such as the Windows error ATTEMPTED_WRITE_TO_READONLY_MEMORY can be sometimes hard to fix, but we hope that you managed to fix this error by using one of our solutions.